 Yes, Firefly Lane the Netflix series was originally based on the book of the same name by New York Times bestselling author Kristin Hannah.

 Firefly Lane by Kristin Hannah was originally published on February 5, 2008 by St. Martin’s Press.

 Firefly Lane is a very good book for fans of author Kristin Hannah, fans of the Netflix adaptation of the same name, and fans of historical fiction and/or melodramatic women’s fiction.

 At the time of this post, it has over 25,000 reviews on Amazon with an average rating of 4.6 out of 5, and nearly 300,000 reviews on Goodreads with an average rating of 4.13 out of 5.

 Firefly Lane Netflix Adaptation

 Firefly Lane, the Kristin Hannah book on which the Netflix series is based, is not the same.
-The Netflix series generally follows the same storyline, but it jumps around in time more than the book (which is more chronological) and, most notably, the ending of the Netflix series is both very different and open-ended.
+The Netflix series generally follows the same storyline, but it jumps around in time more than the book (which is more chronological) and, most notably, the ending of the first season of the Netflix series is both very different and open-ended.